SCIENZE DELLA PREVENZIONE IIIModule DIRITTO PROCESSUALE PENALE

 Detailed Course Content

-Basic criminal procedural notions.
+Basic criminal procedural notions and the constitutional framework.
 The actors of criminal proceedings, with particular attention to judicial police.
 Preliminary investigations.
 Activities on the initiative of the judicial police.
 Delegated acts.
 Inspection and surveillance activities.
 Sample analysis and guarantees for the person concerned.
 Hearsay evidence from judicial police officers and agents.
 Proceedings against legal persons for administrative liability resulting from a crime.

 Textbook Information